jomanor/TFM-Paralelizacion/README.md

 ### Key Results
 - **XGBoost**: Shows better performance on GPU compared to CPU, but significant limitations in multi-GPU scalability due to communication overhead
-- **LLaMA-2 Models**: Tensor parallelism outperforms data parallelism in Transformer architectures
+- **LLaMA-2 Models**: Tensor parallelism outperforms data parallelism for Transformer architectures in terms of training speed
 - **FSDP (Fully Sharded Data Parallel)**: Demonstrates efficiency in memory management for large models
-- Parallelization techniques are essential for handling large-scale models in the modern AI era

 ### Content